dglttr/scrawler/docs/custom_data_extractors.rst

            return copyright_text

 In this case, we could actually have had an easier solution.
-The built-in extractor ``GeneralHtmlTagExtractor`` already contains all the necessary functionality:
+The built-in extractor :class:`.GeneralHtmlTagExtractor` already contains all the necessary functionality:

 .. code:: python